Reid Cornelius: Career

-Cornelius was the Marlins bullpen coach from 2010 to 2016.
-He was named the pitching coach for the Triple-A Gwinnett Braves prior to the 2017 season.
+Cornelius was the Miami Marlins' bullpen coach from 2010 to 2016.
+He was named the pitching coach for the Atlanta Braves' Triple–A affiliate, the Gwinnett Braves, prior to the 2017 season.

 Cornelius was named as the pitching coach for the Jupiter Hammerheads of the Miami Marlins organization for the 2019 season.

 Cornelius was named the bullpen coach for the Colorado Rockies on December 13, 2021.
+On October 8, 2024, Cornelius and the Rockies parted ways.

+In 2025, Cornelius was named pitching coach for the Louisville Bats the Triple-A affiliate of the Cincinnati Reds.